-The demand for science, technology, engineering, and math occupations is expected to grow over the next decade, but even with the growth in opportunities, women remain underrepresented in these fields.
-The U.S. Bureau of Labor Statistics estimates that only 15.9 percent of the engineering and architecture workforce, and 25.6 percent of employees in computer and mathematical jobs, were held by women in 2018.
+The demand for science, technology, engineering and math occupations is expected to grow during the next decade, but even with the growth in opportunities, women remain underrepresented in these fields.
+The U.S. Bureau of Labor Statistics estimates that only 15.9% of the engineering and architecture workforce and 25.6% of employees in computer and mathematical jobs were held by women in 2018.

-We spoke with four women data scientists about the current landscape of opportunities for women in big data.
-Read on to learn about our participants – Jana Eggers, Claudia Perlich, Lillian Pierson, Jennifer Priestley, and Sarah Aerni – as well as their experiences working in the field and what it takes to be successful.
+We spoke with five women data scientists about the current landscape of opportunities for women in big data.
+Read on to learn about these women—Jana Eggers, Claudia Perlich, Lillian Pierson, Jennifer Priestley and Sarah Aerni—as well as their experiences working in the field and what it takes to be successful.

 Jana Eggers is CEO of the artificial intelligence company Nara Logics.
 An AI practitioner, Jana focuses on practical applications of AI to business and problem-solving.
 Her previous experience includes work at Lycos, American Airlines, Los Alamos National Laboratory, Intuit and a number of startups.
 A speaker and mentor, Jana also sits on the digital advisory board for Fannie Mae.
 She holds a bachelor’s degree in math and computer studies from Hendrix College.